Art Collections and Galleries:

 Canton Fine Art Exhibit Canton Mi.

-1992: Cranbrook College Art Show (photography) won 1st place
+1992: Cranbrook College Art Show

 1991: Cranbrook College Art Show Bloomfield Hills Mi.

-1990: Scarab Club Gallery Detroit Mi. honorable mention
+1990: Scarab Club Gallery Detroit Mi.

 Cranbrook College Art Show Bloomfield Hills Mi. won 1st place